top of page

 Keeping the egalitarian spirit of social harmony, Chhau Dance performances are witnessed by various socio-economic masses, each social collective being enriched with what they are experiencing, rather than merely seeing.
 Though traditionally an all-male performance, my art project takes into account the nuances of characters and includes both male and female performers, for the roles of Rama, Lakshmana, Sita, and Ravana.

-Much like the oral traditions of Ramayana which took on local flavors and nuances of the tellers, my project is also planned as a series of 25 glass plates in an open for interpretation narrative.
+Much like the oral traditions of Ramayana which took on local flavours and nuances of the tellers, my project is also planned as a series of 25 glass plates in an open-for-interpretation narrative.
 These glass plates intend to reframe many narratives while commenting upon existing notions.
 The narrative or the myth of Ramayana was historically disseminated primarily through oral traditions and secondarily through performative acts.
-Socially all these performative acts; in forms of street or stage plays has been an integral part of our cultural milieu.
+Socially all these performative acts; in form of street or stage plays have been an integral part of our cultural milieu.
 The performer in such acts whether in real or reel space has the power and potential to transform the identity of the familiar character.
-Along with the different existing documented narratives of Ramayana, this physical transformation while acting also plays an important role with the dialogue, thus such varied gesticulations are framed in the process.
+Along with the different existing documented narratives of Ramayana, this physical transformation while acting also plays an important role in the dialogue, thus such varied gesticulations are framed in the process.
 The barebones of the epic lay upon the countenance, wherein the viewer, i.e. you, are free to weave in the tapestry in rich detail as you desire and comprehend.
-The performers create an expressionist skeleton through pose and masks, which enables the viewer to further enrich the story as their interpretations.
+The performers create an expressionist skeleton through poses and masks, which enables the viewer to further enrich the story as their interpretations.

 bottom of page